robotology-playground/visual-tactile-localization-simulation/README.md

   - `FakePointCloud` (send on a port a fake point cloud given the mesh of a model and the origin of a observer)
   - `FakePointCloudViewer` (show the fake point cloud within Gazebo using straight lines from the center of the object to the surface of it - this is required only if Gazebo < 8 is used.
 Conversely the plugin `FakePointCloud` also implements a viewer using the [gazebo visualization markers](https://bitbucket.org/osrf/gazebo/pull-requests/2541/markers-take-2/diff).)
   - `EstimateViewer` (show the estimated pose as an additional transparent visual element within Gazebo)
+  - `GazeboYarpSkin` (a temporary plugin detecting contacts between the finger tips and the external environment and sending data as [`iCub::skinDynLib::skinContactList`](http://wiki.icub.org/brain/classiCub_1_1skinDynLib_1_1skinContactList.html) over a port)
 - [Gazebo](http://gazebosim.org/) (tested with version `7.9.0`)
 - [icub-gazebo (forked)](https://github.com/xEnVrE/icub-gazebo)
 - [visual-tactile-localization](https://github.com/robotology-playground/visual-tactile-localization)